KowabungaOfficial/Linux-Proton-Game-Fixes/README.md

 ---------------------------------------------------------------
 ### Xenia Manager (Xenia Canary) [Graphics Device Lost Fix] Gears Of War 2, 3, Judgement, & More

-1. Enable "Scribble Heap" for each game, or enable for all games
+1. Set "Readback Resolve" to on
+2. Set "Scribble Heap" to on
+3. Make sure "Break On Unimplemented Instructions" is set to off

 ---------------------------------------------------------------